saisriharsha19/cis6930fa24-assignment0/README.md

 # 1. fetch_data_from_api(page):
     Fetches data from the FBI API for the specified page number.
 This function makes an API call to FBI API using requests package in python and it receives a JSON output in return.
 # 2. process_data(data):
     Processes and formats the data retrieved from the API or a JSON file.
 Before processing it checks the type of data it is receiving because for the page argument data, the data is in JSON format and for the file location argument data, the data is in list format since we already have a JSON file and we are passing it's contents in a list format.
-Then the output of this function is a string with newline characters for each entry or record.
+Then the output of this function is a thorn seperated fields for title, subjects and field_offices items and comma's(if there are more than one string for each filed) for each record.
+Each record's output is then seperated by a newline character and made into a list.
 # 3. main(page=None, file=None):
     Main function to handle fetching and processing data based on provided parameters.
 If the parameter is a integer value with argument named page, then the flow goes to fetch the data from the API based on the page number and if the argument is a string value (File name) then the flow goes to fetch the {JSON} file and parses it to make into a list format.
+After all this, the data is then sent into the respective function (fetch_data_from_api/process_data) or both the functions based on the argument(page/file) and prints the three fileds such as title, subjects and field_offices to the standard output.

 ## Tests Folder (Contains two files for testing)